How to Write an Online ObituaryColorful stories for modern lives

 Melissa Jayne Kinsey

-I’ve been a medical editor and writer for 20+ years.
-In consultation with subject matter experts, I’ve ghostwritten several health and medical textbooks.
-I’ve worked in textbook acquisitions, development, and production for five medical publishers, and I now own a small business that supplies healthcare content and editorial services to scientific, medical, and technical publishers.
-Much as I enjoy medical writing, which has never lost its appeal for me, my heart is in my book and the work you see here.
+I’ve been a publications specialist for 20+ years.
+In consultation with subject matter experts, I’ve ghostwritten several health and medical textbooks and other publications.
+I’ve worked in acquisitions, development, and production for five medical publishers, and I now own a small business that supplies content and editorial services to publishers of specialized medical, technical, and scientific information.

 Writing a good obituary for my dad turned out to be trickier than I thought.
 Where to begin?
 Which stories and details would set his obit apart from tributes to other beloved fathers, grandfathers, and military veterans?